LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

 \subsection{Subject-conditional Fine-tuning}

 Despite challenges such as subject-specific noise and distributional shifts, learning shared structure across subjects remains a promising strategy for constructing more robust latent representations.
-Building on prior work of fine-tuning for EEG Classification \citep{SCCNet} and cross-subject training with subject features \citep{burchert2024eeg}, we combine both approaches and propose a fine-tuning protocol with subject features.
+Building on prior work of fine-tuning for EEG Classification \citep{SCCNet} and cross-subject training with subject features \citep{burchert2024eeg}, we combine both approaches and propose the use of fine-tuning for the subject-specific setting.
 First, we train the cross-subject model with the LoRA embedding of the subject information and then fine-tune on the individual subject, leveraging universal patterns shared across subjects while making the different distributions explicit to the model.